hailey-royle/conlang/docs.md

     dependants of dependant are marked with additional "s"es for each degree of seperation from the head

 the **cause** is the head that acts on the following heads
-    the cause is a kind of head
-    the cause id always the first word in the clause
+    the cause is always the first word in the clause

 a **effect** is acted on by the preceding heads, and acts on the following heads
-    effects are a kind of head

 there must be some causal relationship between the heads in a clause, else you move to a new clause